 Dr. Paulson's research and clinical interests concern the causes and treatment of age-related neurodegenerative diseases, with an emphasis on polyglutamine diseases, Alzheimer's disease and frontotemporal dementia.
-In 1997, his lab described abnormal protein aggregates in the polyglutamine diseases, which now are recognized as a pathological hallmark in this important class of inherited diseases.
+In 1997, his lab described abnormal protein aggregates in the polyglutamine diseases, which now are recognized as a pathological hallmark in this class of inherited diseases.
 Using test tube, cell-based and animal models, he has contributed to advances in the understanding of various neurodegenerative diseases.
-His lab also has helped pioneer the use of gene silencing methods as potential therapy for the many neurological disorders caused by "toxic" mutant genes.
+His lab also helped pioneer the use of gene silencing methods as potential therapy for the many neurological disorders caused by "toxic" mutant genes.

-Nationally, Dr. Paulson has directed popular courses at the American Academy of Neurology meetings, serves on the scientific advisory boards of numerous disease-related national organizations, and is past Chair of the Board of Scientific Counselors at the National Institute for Neurological Disorders and Stroke at the National Institutes of Health.
+Nationally, Dr. Paulson serves on the scientific advisory boards of numerous disease-related national organizations and is a past Chair of the Board of Scientific Counselors at the National Institute for Neurological Disorders and Stroke at the National Institutes of Health.

-Among his awards, Dr. Paulson is an Ellison Medical Foundation New Scholar in Aging, a semifinalist for the W.M.
-Keck Foundation Young Scholars in Medical Research, and a recipient of the Paul Beeson Physician Faculty Scholar in Aging Award from the American Federation for Aging Research.
+Among his awards, Dr. Paulson is an Ellison Medical Foundation New Scholar in Aging, recipient of the Paul Beeson Physician Faculty Scholar in Aging Award from the American Federation for Aging Research, an elected Fellow in the American Association for the Advancement of Science, and an elected member of the National Academy of Medicine.

 Areas of Interest

 Mechanisms and treatment of neurodegenerative diseases caused by abnormal proteins; gene silencing strategies as potential therapy for polyglutamine diseases and dementia; protein quality control in normal brain function and in neurodegenerative diseases.